nashebismaily/deep-learning-live-feed-object-detection/README.md

     Set 'steps' to 80% and 90% of max_batches.
     ```

-    **Note:** Use yolov3-tiny.cfg instead of yolov3 if your running on a laptop or a compute constrained device.
-              In this case, update model.cfg:
+    **Note:** Use yolov3-tiny.cfg instead of yolov3.cfg if your running on a laptop or a compute constrained device.
+In this case, update the model configuration:

     ```
     deep-learning-live-feed-object-detection/model/config/model.cfg

     [yolov3]
     yolov3_config_file=yolov3-tiny.cfg
     ```

-10. Update your run mode:
+9. Update your run mode:

     ```
     deep-learning-live-feed-object-detection/model/config/model.cfg